 Description: This course features a survey of the distributive fields, their functions and interrelationships.
 The course covers pricing policies, promotional activities, marketing in special fields and market analysis.
 Prerequisites: Introduction to Business

-Dual Enrollment Credit: This course is offered for dual enrollment credit for BSAD 1010 (4.5 credits) Principles of Marketing from Metropolitan Community College and will transfer to University of Nebraska at Omaha as Marketing 3310.
+Dual Enrollment Credit: This course is offered for dual enrollment credit for BSAD 1010 (4.5 credits) from Metropolitan Community College and will transfer to University of Nebraska at Omaha as MKT 3310 (3 credits).